SilverDragon135/Neo-Alias/Proposal.md

 Calculation: to pay = (duration / fee period) * fee

-NAC will be used to pay and trading with aliases.
+NAT will be used to pay for and trading with aliases.
 Expected total supply is 100 000 000 or 1 000 000 000 with 8 decimals.
 (The community decide)

-Expected NAC distribution:
+Expected NAT distribution:
 - 1% founder
 - 15% dev and marketing fund
 - 5% Neo.org
 - 0-5% CoZ
 - 50% ICO
-- 24-29% staking rewards - in first five years automatically added to fee pool and redistributed to NAC holders .
+- 24-29% staking rewards - in first five years automatically added to fee pool and redistributed to NAT holders .

 In case CoZ will be interested in becoming NAA, the 5% reserved to CoZ will be merged with staking rewards and CoZ would control dev fund.